-However, five days would be even better.
-You’ll be able to enjoy the city at a more leisurely pace, take a day trip (or two) out of the city, and can truly embrace that laid back NOLA life!
+However, five days (or a full week) would be even better.
+You'll be able to enjoy the city at a more leisurely pace, take a day trip (or two) out of the city, and can truly embrace that laid back NOLA life!

 The good news is that NOLA is very walkable, and you can also use the streetcar, buses, bikes, and Uber / Lyft.
 Here are some tips for getting around:

 - Walking - You can get pretty much anywhere in the French Quarter on foot.
 It's fun to explore other neighborhoods this way too, once you get there.
 Just keep in mind that the weather tends toward hot and humid, so you'll want take breaks to escape the heat.

 - Public Transporation (Streetcars / Buses) - If you're planning to take public transportation, I'd highly recommend downloading the GoMobile app ... it makes buying tickets so simple.
 Then, purchase a Jazzy Pass.
 A one day pass is just $3.00, and it's valid for 24 hours (multi-day passes are also available).
 If you don't want to download the app, you will need to have exact change when boarding a bus or streetcar ($1.25 per ride).